• Home

 A contested divorce is a bit more involved.
 When the spouses can not agree on some or all of the divorce aspects, a contested divorce is the best option.
 This means the court will be allowed to make decisions on the couple’s behalf.

 This is particularly appealing for relationships where there are negative power dynamics.
-It reduces interaction time between you and your spouse and can negotiate more sensitive topics without having to deal with any hostility.
+It reduces interaction time between you and your spouse and allows you to negotiate more sensitive topics without having to deal with any hostility.
 It is also easier to appeal in court if you or your spouse disagrees with a decision made.

 While there are benefits to a contested divorce, there are also some things to keep in mind.
 One of the biggest drawbacks is that it can quickly get expensive.
 Since a contested divorce requires multiple court hearings and lawyers, those legal fees add up.